Shiva1803/AIML/README.md

-# AIML
+# AIML Syllabus
 A breif overview on tacking AIML, its curiculum and as well as the prerequisites required for it.
-Will be updates as i keep progressing in higher semesters
+Will be updates as i keep progressing in higher semesters.

 Following are the subjects taught in 3rd sem in AIML:
 <table>